-Once the parade is over, from here you should still be able to rush back over to the Christmas tree if you’d like to participate in the photo ops mentioned above.
+Once the parade is over, from here you should still be able to rush back over to the Christmas tree if you’d like to participate in a few photo ops.

 Would you prefer to sit down?
 Okay, we have one more recommendation.
 Also by Louie’s, there are a few tables and chairs that serve as an outdoor dining area for the restaurant.
 Snag one of these, and you’ll be able to enjoy the parade while relaxing in a seated position.
 (Keep in mind, this spot probably isn’t the best if you’d like spectacular photos.)

-Other seating locations include the half-a-dozen benches in the Hollywood backlot.
+Other seating locations include the half-a-dozen benches in Hollywood.

 Annual passholder viewing location

 Universal annual passholders get their own private viewing spot, which last year was located in front of Mel’s Drive-In.
-However, for the reasons we explained in the previous section, we’d recommend that passholders skip this private spot and head for the the New York backlot.
+However, for the reasons we explained in the previous section, we’d recommend that passholders skip this private spot and head for New York.

 Do you have a question about the information on this page, would like to provide feedback, or did you spot an inaccuracy?
 Join us in our Facebook Community and let’s talk about it!